alfredodeza/chapa.vim/README.rst

 or visually select the next/previous N class, function or method

-or comment out the next/previous N class, function or method.
+or comment (or toggle) out the next/previous N class, function or method.

 Installation couldn't be easier: drop the plugin file in your vim plugin directory.